Book cover

 }

-In object-oriented languages, this command can be refactored to a single line of code:
+In object-oriented languages, this statement can be refactored to a single line of code:

-In the refactored version, the type attribute of Student is no longer necessary, so it can be removed.
-However, we must implement in the Student’s subclasses—for example, UndergraduateStudent, MasterStudent, and PhDStudent—a method getGrant().
-Finally, in the superclass Student, this method must be abstract, that is, it should have only a signature, without a body.
+In the refactored version, the getType() method of Student is no longer necessary, so it can be removed.
+However, we must implement the getGrant() method in the Student’s subclasses—for example, UndergraduateStudent, MasterStudent, and PhDStudent.
+In the Student superclass, this method must be declared as abstract, requiring it to have only a signature, without a body.

 Remove Dead Code recommends deleting methods, classes, variables, or attributes that are no longer used.
 For example, in the case of a method, there might be no calls to it anymore.
 In the case of a class, it might not be instantiated or inherited by any other classes.
 In the case of an attribute, it might not be used within the class body, nor in subclasses or in other classes.
-It might sound this is a uncommon refactoring, but in large systems, maintained over years by literally hundreds of developers, there is usually a considerable amount of code that is no longer used.
+This may seem like an uncommon refactoring, but in large systems, maintained over years by dozens or even hundreds of developers, there is often a considerable amount of code that is no longer used.

 9.3 Refactoring Practice

-After describing various refactorings in the previous section, let’s now discuss how the practice of refactoring can be adopted in real software projects.
+After describing various refactorings in the previous section, let’s now discuss how to adopt the practice of refactoring in real software projects.

-Firstly, successful refactoring depends on the existence of good tests, primarily unit tests.
-That is, without tests, it becomes risky to make changes in a system, especially when these changes do not add new functionalities or correct bugs, as is the case with refactorings.
-John Ousterhout comments on the importance of tests during refactoring activities (link, Section 19.3):
+First, successful refactoring depends on the existence of good tests, particularly unit tests.
+Without tests, making changes in a system becomes risky, especially when these changes do not add new functionalities or correct bugs, as is the case with refactorings.
+John Ousterhout emphasizes the importance of tests during refactoring activities (link, Section 19.3):

-Opportunistic refactorings are carried out in the midst of a programming task when we discover that a piece of code is not well implemented and therefore can be improved.
+Opportunistic refactorings are carried out during a programming task when we discover that a piece of code is not well implemented and can be improved.
 This can happen when correcting a bug or implementing a new feature.
-For instance, in the middle of these tasks, we might notice that a method’s name is unclear, that a method is too long and difficult to understand, that a conditional command is too complex, that some code is no longer used, etc. Thus, whenever we detect problems with a piece of code, we should refactor it as soon as possible.
-To try to give some concrete guides, suppose we will spend an hour implementing a new feature.
-Thus, it is desirable to invest part of that time—perhaps 20% or more—in refactorings.
-Kent Beck has a fascinating quote about opportunistic refactorings:
+For instance, during these tasks, we might notice that a method’s name is unclear, a method is too long and difficult to understand, a conditional statement is too complex, or some code is no longer used.
+Whenever we detect such problems with a piece of code, we should refactor it as soon as possible.
+To provide some concrete guidance, suppose you will spend an hour implementing a new feature.
+In this case, it is desirable to invest part of that time—perhaps 20% or more—in refactorings.
+Kent Beck has an interesting quote about opportunistic refactorings:

 For each desired change, make the change easy (warning: this may be hard), then make the easy change.

 The underlying premise of this recommendation is that we may be struggling to implement a change precisely because the code is not prepared to accommodate it.
-Therefore, we should first take a step backward and refactor the code to make the change easy.
-Once done, we can take two steps forward and easily implement the change we were assigned.
+Therefore, we should first take a step back and refactor the code to make the change easier.
+Once this is done, we can then take two steps forward and more easily implement the change we were assigned.

-Most of the time, refactorings are opportunistic.
+Most refactorings are opportunistic.
 However, it is also possible to have planned refactorings.
-Usually, they involve more time-consuming and complex changes that cannot be accommodated into a typical development task.
+These typically involve time-consuming and complex changes that cannot be accommodated within a typical development task.
 Instead, they should be carried out in scheduled and dedicated sessions.
-For instance, these refactorings might involve breaking a package into two or more subpackages.
-As a second example, suppose the teams neglected the practice of refactoring for a long time.
-As there are now numerous pending refactorings, it’s better to schedule them for a specific time period.
+For instance, such refactorings might involve breaking a package into two or more subpackages.
+Another example is when teams have neglected the practice of refactoring for a long time.
+In such cases, with numerous pending refactorings, it’s better to schedule them for a specific time period.

 9.4 Automated Refactorings

-Today, most IDEs provide support to automate refactorings in the following way: developers select the block of code they intend to refactor and the refactoring operation they wish to perform.
-Then, the IDE performs this operation automatically.
-The following figures illustrate an automatic renaming via an IDE.
-Firstly, in this example, the developer highlights the m1 method:
+Today, most IDEs provide support to automate refactorings in the following manner: developers select the block of code they intend to refactor and choose the refactoring operation they wish to perform.
+The IDE then performs this operation automatically.
+The following figures illustrate an automated renaming via an IDE.
+First, in this example, the developer selects the m1 method:

 Next, the developer selects the Refactor and Rename options:

-Then the IDE asks for the new name of the method (follow in the next figure).
-In the same dialog box, the developer requests to update the references to this method.
+The IDE then prompts for the new method name (see the following figure).
+In the same dialog box, the developer can request to update the references to this method.

-As we can see, the method was renamed to m11.
-Furthermore, the calls in m3 and m4 were updated to use this new name.
+As we can see, the method has been renamed to m11.
+Furthermore, the calls in m3 and m4 have been updated to use this new name.

-Although it’s called an automated refactoring, the example makes it clear that it’s up to developers to specify the code they want to refactor and the refactoring operation they intend to perform.
-The developers must also provide information about this refactoring, such as the new name in the case of renaming.
-From this point on, the refactoring becomes automated.
+Although it’s referred to as an automated refactoring, the example shows that developers are still responsible for specifying the code they want to refactor and the refactoring operation they intend to perform.
+Moreover, developers must provide specific information about the refactoring, such as the new name in the case of renaming.
+Only after these inputs are provided does the refactoring process become automated.

-Before applying the refactoring, the IDE checks whether its preconditions are true, i.e., if the refactoring will not result in a compilation error or change the program’s behavior.
-In the previous example, if the user asks to rename m1 to m2, the IDE informs that this refactoring can’t be performed, as the class already has a method named m2.
+Before applying the refactoring, the IDE checks whether its preconditions are satisfied, i.e., whether the refactoring will not result in a compilation error or change the program’s behavior.
+In the previous example, if the user attempts to rename m1 to m2, the IDE would inform them that this refactoring cannot be performed, as the class already has a method named m2.

 9.4.1 Checking Refactoring Preconditions

 The task of checking the preconditions of a refactoring, in most cases, is not simple.
-To illustrate the complexity of this task, let’s re-use a small Java program proposed by Friedrich Steimann and Andreas Thies (link).
-As outlined below, this program has two classes, A and B, implemented in distinct files but belonging to the same package P1.
-Thus, the call to m("abc") in the first file executes the m(String) in class B.
+To illustrate the complexity of this task, let’s examine a small Java program proposed by Friedrich Steimann and Andreas Thies (link).
+The program below has two classes, A and B, implemented in separate files but belonging to the same package P1.
+Therefore, the call to m("abc") in the first file executes the m(String) method in class B.

 // File A.java